isaacmg/healthcare_ml/README.md

 ## Hospital Operations (i.e OR Utilization, Scheduling, Discharge planning...)

-## Signal processing and adverse event prediction
+## Signal processing, forecasting, and adverse event prediction

+Analysing and Improving the Diagnosis of Ischaemic Heart Disease with Machine Learning (NIH classic article)

+Cardiologist level classification of arrhythmia (Stanford)

 ## Other